New mental health services for Wagga Wagga and Young

 “Locally, the strong relationship between MLHD and MPHN, as well as existing service providers, will help ensure the work required to establish the services will be conducted robustly, comprehensively, and efficiently.
 We are committed to getting the services open as quickly as we can,” she said.

-Head to Health provides a new way for Australians to access free, quality mental health care within their community.
+Medicare Mental Health Centres provide a new way for Australians to access free, quality mental health care within their community.
 Services are fully government-funded and provided by multidisciplinary teams, without the need for appointments or GP referrals.

-Head to Health services offer short to medium-term care for people with moderate to severe mental health needs, and immediate support and follow-up can be provided to people presenting in crisis.
+Medicare Mental Health Centres offer short to medium-term care for people with moderate to severe mental health needs, and immediate support and follow-up can be provided to people presenting in crisis.

 Assistant Minister for Mental Health and Suicide Prevention, The Hon Emma McBride made the announcement as part of a $45.7 million joint funding over four years to establish several services across New South Wales.

-Head to Health services can be accessed by calling 1800 595 212 or by visiting headtohealth.gov.au
+Medicare Mental Health Centres can be accessed by calling 1800 595 212 or by visiting headtohealth.gov.au